The Jewish Confederates: Critical reception

-Rosen anticipated this negative reaction from modern Jews, writing in the preface "Modern-day Jews are very uncomfortable with the notion that antebellum Southern Jews owned slaves and that a few were in the business of slave trading.
+Rosen states in the preface, "Modern-day Jews are very uncomfortable with the notion that antebellum Southern Jews owned slaves and that a few were in the business of slave trading.
 After all, Jews are unique among people in telling the story of their own enslavement ...
 Jewish Americans are understandably ill at ease" with this fact.
-According to Rosen's analysis, his evidence proves that few Jews owned slaves and that a sense of duty to the place one lived and defending one's home and to counter anti-Semitic stereotypes played large roles in their support for the Confederacy.
-"Many Jewish historians, reflecting their own beliefs and preconceived notions and reading history from the present to the past, cannot bring themselves to believe that Jews voluntarily fought for the Confederacy," observed Rosen.
-They refuse to accept proven historical facts such as General Ulysses S. Grant's General Order No. 11, expelling the Jews from the areas of Tennessee, Mississippi, and Kentucky under his control ("which was not an isolated event") and Lee's written response to a captain turning down a Jewish soldier's request for religious leave that he (the officer) "should always respect the religious views and feelings of others" signify that their beliefs are incorrect and need to be set aside and further research in the original sources conducted.
-Rosen noted that Lincoln's revocation of Grant's order does nothing to erase the fact that it was issued in the first place and that General Order No. 11 "would never have been issued by Robert E. Lee or Jefferson Davis."
-Historian Bertram Korn noted a similar reaction with his historically-accurate observation that in the matter of Jewish chaplains for the military the Confederate Congress was more "liberal and tolerant" than that of the North.
-The U. S. Congress only allowed non-Christian chaplains to minister to the spiritual need of Union troops after intense lobbying from Jewish groups.
-From the start, the Confederacy welcomed all chaplains in their army.
-Despite having "caused a few eyebrows to be raised fairly high," Korn stood by his initial assertion.
+Rosen states that few Jews owned slaves and that a sense of duty to the place one lived and defending one's home and to counter anti-Semitic stereotypes played large roles in their support for the Confederacy.
+"Many Jewish historians, reflecting their own beliefs and preconceived notions and reading history from the present to the past, cannot bring themselves to believe that Jews voluntarily fought for the Confederacy," stated Rosen.
+Rosen describes General Ulysses S. Grant's General Order No. 11, expelling the Jews from the areas of Tennessee, Mississippi, and Kentucky under his control ("which was not an isolated event") and Lee's written response to a captain turning down a Jewish soldier's request for religious leave that he (the officer) "should always respect the religious views and feelings of others" signify that their beliefs are incorrect and need to be set aside and further research in the original sources conducted.
+Rosen states that Lincoln's revocation of Grant's order does nothing to erase the fact that it was issued in the first place and that General Order No. 11 "would never have been issued by Robert E. Lee or Jefferson Davis."
+Historian Bertram Korn states that in the matter of Jewish chaplains for the military the Confederate Congress was more "liberal and tolerant" than that of the North, that the U.S. Congress only allowed non-Christian chaplains to minister to the spiritual need of Union troops after intense lobbying from Jewish groups and that the Confederacy welcomed all chaplains in their army.